Indian Football: ATK Mohun Bagan among ISL clubs that procured AFC and National club license; East Bengal to apply for exemption | Goal.com

-Indian Football: ATK Mohun Bagan among ISL clubs that procured AFC and National club license; East Bengal to apply for exemption
+Indian Football: ATK Mohun Bagan among ISL clubs that passed AFC and National club license; East Bengal to apply for exemption

 Six out of 11 Indian Super League (ISL) clubs have managed to procure the Asian Football Confederation (AFC) and the All India Football Federation (AIFF) club licensing for the 2020-21 season.